 Dealing with Absence

 If a student knows he/she is going to miss an extra rehearsal or performance, he/she must obtain, fill out and turn in an “EXCUSED ABSENCE FORM” in advance of the absence.
-This forms can be found from Mr. Finkbine in the choir room and below.
+This form can be found from Ms. Tamburo/Mrs. Whatley in the choir room and below.
 Examples of excused absences: serious illness, death in family, family emergency.
 Non-school activities, trips, camping, shopping, etc. are NOT considered excused absences.
 Communication of the absence must be made to the director.
 If no communication is forthcoming, the absence will be considered unexcused.
 The difference between an excused absence and unexcused absence is not whether or not a students is required to recover the unearned grading points, but rather whether or not the student is offered the opportunity to recover the points.

 Concert Point-Recovery Assignments